Charles-Chrismann/dynamic-readme/README.md

 This results in a seemingly simple page refresh for the user.

+> [!NOTE]
-**Please note**: GitHub's cache system seems to work differently for logged-in users and non-logged-in users; non-logged-in users may not be able to instantly view new changes.
+> GitHub's cache system seems to work differently for logged-in users and non-logged-in users; non-logged-in users may not be able to instantly view new changes.

-## Philosophy

-As you can see on many GitHub users' profiles, the profile is often divided into multiple sections such as “About Me,” “My Projects,” “My Tools,” “Contact Me,” etc.

-This project follows the same philosophy by dividing the file into what are called **modules**, which handle the logic and rendering of each section of the final file.

-A module can extend either the **AbstractStaticModule**, which means it is not likely to change — for example, an “About Me” section.

-A module can also extend the **AbstractDynamicModule**, which means it will change over time — for example, a chess game or a “Latest Followers” section.

-## Project Structure

-The core files and folders of the app are as follows:

-- **`src/modules`** — contains both static and dynamic modules.
-Each module encapsulates the logic for its section of the file and is also responsible for rendering that specific section.
-- **`src/State.js`** — the `State` class manages all modules and the final rendering of the file.
-- **`src/services/ConfigService.ts`** — a utility class used to access environment variables and the configuration object.
-- **`src/services/ReadmeService.ts`** — a utility class used to interact with GitHub.
-Most of the time, you’ll want to call `ReadmeService.updateReadmeAndRedirect()`.
-(Use `ReadmeService.doNothingAndRedirect()` if there are no changes to apply.)
-- **`src/services/RequestService.ts`** — a utility class used to interact with the GitHub REST and GraphQL APIs.

-## 🛠️ Setup
+## 🛠️ Installation

 Requirements:
   - Docker